BLC Mentors

 Virtual Mentor and Mentee Cohort Meetings

-Virtual cohort meetings will provide three touchpoints for mentors and mentees, respectively, to meet and discuss challenges, opportunities for growth, and the mentorship experience overall through facilitated conversations led by BLC's Senior Managers Community of Practice.
-These cohort meetings will occur virtually via Zoom on Wednesdays, July 16, September 17, and November 12, from 10 am - 12 pm ET, respectively.
+Virtual cohort meetings will provide touch points for mentors and mentees, respectively, to meet and discuss challenges, opportunities for growth, and the mentorship experience overall through facilitated conversations.
+These cohort meetings will occur virtually via Zoom every other month.

 BLC Mentors Closing Retreat

-The program concludes with an in-person retreat on December 10, 2025, at Tufts University, offering participants a space to reflect on their experience, provide feedback, and determine how to continue their mentorship relationship beyond the program.
+The program concludes with an in-person retreat in May 2027 at a BLC member institution, offering participants a space to reflect on their experience, provide feedback, and determine how to continue their mentorship relationship beyond the program.

 Who Should Apply?